bcgov/design-system/components/header/README.md

 ## Code

-For fonts and a standard browser reset include the following links in the `<header>` of your page.
+For fonts and a standard browser reset include the following links in the `<head>` of your page.

 ```html
 <link href="https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/4.1.3/css/bootstrap-reboot.min.css" rel="stylesheet">